SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-engine-of-pain.md

 <ins>Claw.</ins> The engine makes one melee attack (1D6) and grapples on a hit.

-<ins>Hammer.</ins> The engine makes one melee attack (1D6) and a target with less than 5 STR is pushed nearby and falls prone.
+<ins>Hammer.</ins> The engine makes one melee attack (1D6) and a target with less than 5 Strength is pushed nearby and falls prone.
 The damage is doubled against objects.

 <ins>Drill.</ins> The engine makes one melee attack (2D4).
 Doubled against objects.

-<ins>Sonic Blasters.</ins> Each adjacent creature and object immediately in front of the engine take (1D6).
-They take half damage and are not knocked on a successful save.
+<ins>Sonic Blasters.</ins> Each adjacent creature and object immediately in front of the engine take (1D4).
+They take half damage on a successful save.
 The damage is doubled against objects.

 <span class="alchemy">**Weapon of Pain**.
 Each of the engine of pain’s weapons can be used by anybody but arming them inflicts 1D6 intelligence damage. </span>